Awards & Recognition

 The top three undergraduate and graduate winners at each SRC receive prizes of $500, $300, and $200, respectively (USD).
 All SRC participants receive a certificate of participation.

 The top three undergraduate and graduate winners at each SRC receive an award medal and a one-year complimentary ACM student membership with a subscription to ACM’s Digital Library.

-The top three graduate and undergraduate Grand Finalists receive an additional $500, $300, and $200 respectively and a handsomely framed Grand Finalist certificate.
+The top three graduate and undergraduate Grand Finalists receive an additional $500, $300, and $200 respectively and a Grand Finalist certificate.
 They are invited to ACM's annual Awards Banquet.